Carreau/one-extra-fact/_chapters_en/index.md

 root: true
 redirect_from: "/"
 ---

+> This design template is taken from *[Teaching Tech Together][t3]*.
+> The first section explains who this course is for,
+> while the second sketches its scope.
+> Sections 3 and 4 then lay out what learners will do in what order,
+> and the final section is the course's public face.
+> See `misc/course-outline.md` for material that was designed
+> but *isn't* being included in the course.

 This course is an introduction to research computing and data analysis for people with little or no previous training in either.
 It can be used either as the core of a one-semester course for graduate students or senior undergraduates, or for self-study by people who plan to enroll in a program like the [Insight Data Science][insight] Fellows Program.
-The course and related software freely available under [an open licence](./license/), and can be viewed on [the course's website]({{site.website}}).
+The course and related software freely available under an open license ([s:license](#APPENDIX)) and can be viewed on [the course's website]({{site.website}}).

 This course assumes 30 contact hours